metehankaygsz/bmp280-rgb-thermometer/README.md

 | Red (R) | Digital 1  |
 | Green (G)  |Digital 3  |
 | Blue (B) | Digital 2  |

+If temperature is >30 led will be red
+If temperature is 15> temp >30 led will be green
+If temperature is <15 led will be blue